 Getting a business credit card is really no different than getting a credit card for personal use.
 You just have to provide your Tax ID Number (TIN) or Employer ID Number (EIN) along with your Social Security number on the application.
 And if you get approved, your card will list your company’s name in addition to your own.
 Otherwise, it’s the same.
 When you apply for a small business credit card, the issuer will still check your personal credit history.
 And if you don’t repay amounts owed, you’ll be held personally liable.

 Finding the best business credit card for your company’s needs is the tricky part.
 The first thing you have to understand is that the best card for your company might not be a small business credit card, after all.
-So cast a wide net in search of the best terms for the types of transactions you plan to make.
+So cast a wide net in search of the best terms for the types of transactions you plan to make, and avoid common mistakes people make when picking and using business credit cards.
 Don’t worry too much about labels.
 And take the following tips to heart.

 How to Get the Best Business Credit Card for Your Needs